stonepros/stone/doc/radosgw/STSLite.rst

   rgw keystone token cache size = {number of tokens to cache}
   rgw s3 auth use keystone = true

-The details of the integrating ldap with Ceph Object Gateway can be found here:
+The details of the integrating ldap with Stone Object Gateway can be found here:
 :doc:`keystone`

 The complete set of configurables to use STS Lite with LDAP are::